 - Passport, alien registration card or certificate of naturalization

 Acceptable Non-Photo IDs:

-Go to the location in which your reserved mailbox is at and bring the Form 1093, two forms of identification, and your payment (if you did not already pay when you reserved your mailbox).
-If you paid for your mailbox when you reserved online, you will need to bring a copy of your receipt that was emailed to you as well.
+- Go to the location where you reserved a mailbox and bring Form 1093, two forms of current identification and your payment (if you did not already pay when you reserved your mailbox).
+If you paid for your mailbox when you reserved online, you will need to bring a copy of the receipt that was emailed to you.